-The Earth's crust is subjected to both internal and external influences, which are dominated by the gravitational force, and consequently, its surface is in a constant modification.
-For instance, the atmospheric and hydrological components can cause distortion of the Earth's crust because they influence the Earth's gravity in line with Newton's gravitational law.
-This, along with the associated loading consequences on the earth's exterior distorts the lithosphere [1].
+The Earth's crust is under the influence of both internal and external forces, which are dominated by the gravitational force, and consequently, its surface is in a constant modification.
+The atmospheric and hydrological components can cause its distortion because they influence the Earth's gravity in line with Newton's gravitational law.
+This, along with the associated loading consequences on the Earth's exterior distorts the lithosphere [1].

-Surface movements comprise different plate distortions, distortions of Earth crust or glacier ice flow, and many other phenomenon.
+Surface movements comprise different plate distortions, distortions of Earth crust or glacier ice flow, and many other phenomenons.
 Assessments involving active tectonics predominantly relate to Earth's surface distortions [2], which primarily results from the features of tectonic plates.
-The main assumption of plate tectonics is that the surface of the crust is separated into numerous plates, or into nearly rigid lithospheric plates that slide on each other, and the Earth's internal layer which cause crustal deformation especially at the plate boundaries [3,4].
-In other words, plate tectonics is the theory that the Earth's lithosphere is divided into tectonic plates that move around on top of the asthenosphere.
-It explains how large pieces of the Earth's outermost layer, called tectonic plates move and change shape.
+The main assumption of plate tectonics is that the crust's surface is separated into numerous plates, or into nearly rigid lithospheric plates that slide on each other, and the Earth's internal layer which cause crustal deformation especially at the plate boundaries [3,4].
 Plate tectonics influences increase and discharge of strain through seismic activities [5].
 For this reason, its effect is not only on the planetary interior, but also, on the surface and atmosphere.
 Thus, plate tectonics plays significant role in stabilizing the Earth's surface by means of stable lithospheric flow with regards to the Earth surface and deep Earth from the mantle transition zone.
-Of course, various studies indicate plate movements are responsible for many tectonic activities in the past and modern times including earthquakes, distribution of topography and heat flow in the oceans, etc. Combining poles of different ages in a particular plate to produce apparent polar motion paths provides a method for comparing the motions of different plates through time [6].
-Though plate motion is used to explicate most of the surface features of the Earth, its cause is still not completely comprehensible.
+Of course, various studies indicate that plate movements are responsible for many tectonic activities in the past and modern times including earthquakes, distribution of topography and heat flow in the oceans, etc. Merging different poles of diverse ages in a specific plate to create noticeable polar motion paths provides a technique for comparing the movements of diverse plates over time [6].
+Though plate motion is used to explicate majority of the Earth's surface features, its cause is still not completely comprehensible.
 However, the main forces thought to be responsible for it include convection current, gravity, thermal plumes, and cosmic influences.

-Various presumptions about the cause of tectonic plate motions attribute it to large scale convection currents in the upper mantle which are transmitted through the asthenosphere.
-Arthur Holmes and some other scientists propounded the theory in 1930s that thermal convection within the Earth's mantle provides the required force to drive continental motions.
-Also, Cande and Stegman [7] ascribed tectonic movement to mantle plumes by suggesting that they can exert a significant force on plates.
-According to their assumption, if a growing plume head impinges on the base of a tectonic plate long after supercontinent breakup and distribution, then its pushing force may lead to an extensive acceleration or deceleration of plates.
+Various presumptions about the cause of tectonic plate movements link it to large convection currents in the upper mantle, which are transferred via the asthenosphere.
+Arthur Holmes and other scientists propounded the theory in 1930s that thermal convection within the Earth's mantle provides the required force to drive continental motions.
+Also, Cande and Stegman [7] attributed tectonic motion to mantle plumes, stating that they can exert a substantial force on plates.
+According to their assumption, if the head of a growing plume impinges on the base of a tectonic plate long after supercontinent breakup and distribution, its pushing force may lead to an extensive acceleration or deceleration of plates.
 The appearance of big plumes under the lithosphere involves considerable thermal weakening of magma above the plume head [8].
-Furthermore, many researchers suggest that gravitational sliding away from a spreading ocean ridges occur with plate motion due to the higher elevation of plates at ocean ridges [9].
+Furthermore, many researchers suggest that gravitational sliding away from ocean ridges takes place with plate motion as a result of the higher elevation of plates at the ocean ridges [9].